Once you have published routing services, there are various ways you can use them to perform network analysis over the web.

 Learn more about using the Directions widget.

-To ensure that ArcGIS Pro Network Analysis gallery, the Directions widget, and the analysis tools in Map Viewer are working correctly with the routing services published to ArcGIS Enterprise, use the publish routing services utility to publish the services.
+To ensure that ArcGIS Pro Network Analysis gallery, the Directions widget, and the analysis tools in Map Viewer Classic are working correctly with the routing services published to ArcGIS Enterprise, use the publish routing services utility to publish the services.

-If you don’t need the full integration of your routing services from ArcGIS Pro Network Analysis gallery or Map Viewer analysis tools, or if you have your own routing workflow that you want to publish as a service, you can publish your own geoprocessing model or script tool that performs network analysis as a web tool.
-You can still use the web tool in ArcGIS Pro or Map Viewer, but it wouldn’t be used by ArcGIS Pro Network Analyst gallery or the Map Viewer analysis tools.
+If you don’t need the full integration of your routing services from ArcGIS Pro Network Analysis gallery or Map Viewer Classic analysis tools, or if you have your own routing workflow that you want to publish as a service, you can publish your own geoprocessing model or script tool that performs network analysis as a web tool.
+You can still use the web tool in ArcGIS Pro or Map Viewer Classic, but it wouldn’t be used by ArcGIS Pro Network Analyst gallery or the Map Viewer Classic analysis tools.
 The Get Travel Directions geoprocessing service example illustrates how you can author and publish a geoprocessing script tool as a web tool.